Get the latest information on air quality and call the Missoula Air Quality Hotline at 406-258-3600, or log-on to

-Crisis counseling is available for Montana residents struggling with stress and anxiety from the pandemic.
+Crisis counseling is available for Montana residents struggling with stress and anxiety.
 Call the Disaster Distress Helpline 1-800-985-5990 or text TalkWithUs (no spaces) to 66746.

-All Missoula County residents can now use the drive-thru COVID-19 testing site at the Garden City building at 4025 Flynn Lane just off West Broadway with prior approval.
+All Missoula County residents can use the drive-thru COVID-19 testing site at 4025 Flynn Lane just off West Broadway with prior approval.
 Anyone showing symptoms — a fever over 100.4, cough and trouble breathing — should call (406) 258-4636 before going out to the Flynn Lane location to be tested.

 Our station webpages have the “Vaccine Info” page, for the latest information.
 Webpage http://covid19.missoula.co/ OR 258-INFO (4636) number is staffed from 8 a.m. to 5 p.m.
 Monday through Friday